uvaai/ml1/40 week4/40 AlphaGo/content.md

 winning the game.

-This explanation is a little oversimplified in places, but the core algorithm really does just approxmate these values using gradient descent.
+This explanation is a little oversimplified in places, but the core algorithm really does just approximate these values using gradient descent.
 The hard part is of course getting the right training data, which in part was large collection of games played by humans.
 In addition, the algorithm played versus itself many, many times, in order to get a better sense of what the win